waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Failure Log (Turns ~27817-27840):** Stuck interacting with wandering NPCs in Azalea Town. **Lesson: Abandon failing strategies more quickly.**

 ## VI.
 Technical Debt & Bug Reports
-*   **Pathfinder v7 Bug:** The tool fails to find a path when the player's starting x-coordinate is 0.
-I need to fix this as soon as possible.
-My hypothesis is that the code incorrectly handles the edge of the map.
-I have already tested this by moving one tile to the right and the pathfinder worked.